 Dental Preferred Provider Organization (PPO) dental plans provide dental care for a fixed monthly premium.
 This type of plan allows you to visit any dentist within the PPO network for reduced service fees.
 You may go outside of the approved system, but your out-of-pocket costs will increase.
 This plan works well for those who want to see any dentist who takes their PPO plan.

-Dental Health Maintenance Organization (HMO) plans allow you to see any dentist within the approved network for no fees or for a reduced cost.
-In some cases, the prices for a HMO dental plan are lower than a PPO plan.
+Dental Maintenance Organization (DMO) plans allow you to see any dentist within the approved network for no fees or for a reduced cost.
+In some cases, the prices for a DMO dental plan are lower than a PPO plan.
 However, you can't go outside of the network to receive dental care.
-This plan works well for those whose preferred dentist is within the DHMO network and who wants a lower fixed monthly premium.
+This plan works well for those whose preferred dentist is within the DMO network and who wants a lower fixed monthly premium.

 Dental coverage depends on the plan and type, but often encompasses three areas: preventive, basic, and major care.